microsoft/dotnet-framework-docker/samples/dotnetapp/README.md

 # .NET Framework Docker Sample

 This [sample](Dockerfile) demonstrates how to use .NET Framework and Docker together.
-It builds multiple projects and executes unit tests in a container.
-The sample can also be used without Docker.

 The sample builds the application in a container based on the larger [.NET Framework SDK Docker image](https://hub.docker.com/_/microsoft-dotnet-framework-sdk/).
-It builds and [tests](dotnet-docker-unit-testing.md) the application and then copies the final build result into a Docker image based on the smaller [.NET Framework Runtime Docker image](https://hub.docker.com/_/microsoft-dotnet-framework-runtime/).
-It uses Docker [multi-stage build](https://github.com/dotnet/announcements/issues/18) and [multi-arch tags](https://github.com/dotnet/announcements/issues/14).

-This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://store.docker.com/editions/community/docker-ce-desktop-windows).
+This sample requires the [Docker client](https://store.docker.com/editions/community/docker-ce-desktop-windows).

 ## Try a pre-built .NET Framework Docker Image